Wainwright in Lakeland

 Spot the error?
 Many articles assumed there were 1,000 numbered and signed when there were 1,100

 The initial proposal was for the first 50 copies to be leather-bound and sold for £25 each.
 The Westmorland Gazette’s Andrew Nichol suggested 100 copies, which retailed at £50 each.
-Mary looked at him, and her face beamed with delight at the prospect of extra revenue.
-Andrew’s intervention was the right decision, and all leather-bound copies were sold before they were even bound.
+Mary’s reaction to this suggestion was one of evident pleasure, recognising the potential for significantly increased revenue.
+Andrew’s recommendation proved astute, and all leather-bound copies were sold before they were even bound.
 Wainwright would now sign 1,100 books (the first 100 bound in Moroccan leather).
 The remaining 1,900 were unsigned.
 Wainwright’s 1974 Westmorland map came with every copy folded into a pocket at the rear of the book.
 Abbot Hall made about £15,000 from the sales.

 The folded map at the rear of the 1983 publication